chamatheapp/chama-frontend-assignment/README.md

 ## Instructions
 Create a new repo into your favorite git platform (github, bitbucket, etc), copy this README into it.
 You're free to edit it, though it should preserve the must-have functionalities and stack.

-**After you finished, you can share the repository URL with us or just emailing a .zip containing the source code is enough.**
+**After you finished, you can share the repository URL with us (preference) or just send us a .zip containing the source code.**

 When you're done, share your repositoy's and Firebase hosting's URL.